wargarblgarbl/libgosubs/README.md

 # libgosubs
-A (dumb) golang library to read and write subtitles
+Golang library to read and write subtitles in the following formats
+- Advanced SubStation Alpha (.ass) v4
+- SRT
+- TTML based on the netflix spec